 Steamboat Springs offers a wealth of fun summer activities to participate in with the family.
 Here is our top ten list of our favorite family activities you can find here in the ‘Boat!

-- Prepare accordingly: Bring plenty of water, a packable rain jacket for all, a small first aid and blister kit, and snacks to keep the appetite down and spirits high.
+- Prepare accordingly: Bring plenty of water, a packable rain jacket, a small first aid and blister kit and snacks to keep the appetite down and spirits high.

 4. Tube the Yampa River

 This is Steamboat’s favorite summer past time and rightfully so, it’s extremely relaxing and anybody can do it.
-You must wait until early to mid-July when the spring runoff subsides enough for tubing to become safe.
+You must wait until early to late June when the spring runoff subsides enough for tubing to become safe.
 Many places along Yampa street provide tube rentals and you can drop right in the river there.
-Backdoor Sports even provides a shuttle back to town when you are through.
+Blue Ski West even provides a shuttle back to town when you are through.
 For a longer float, buy tubes at a sporting good store around town and use the city’s free bus to shuttle you up to Rotary or Fetcher park and float back to town.
 Check out our tips for getting on the water in Steamboat.

-Local Tip: Please respect the Yampa.
-Flip flops, sunglasses, cans, and water bottles are all easily lost while tubing and result in lots of trash in our most cherished Steamboat resource, the Yampa River.
-Do not wear flip-flops that can easily fall off your feet but instead sandals with straps, secure your sunglasses, leave the beer and plastic water bottles at home (alcoholic beverages are not permitted).
-Instead, bring a reusable water bottle that you can clip to yourself or your tube.
+Local Tip: Please respect the Yampa River.
+Flip flops, sunglasses, cans, and water bottles are all easily lost while tubing and result in lots of trash in our most cherished Steamboat resource.
+Do not wear flip-flops that can easily fall off your feet, but instead sandals with straps, secure your sunglasses, leave the beer and plastic water bottles at home (alcoholic beverages are not permitted).
+Make sure to bring a reusable water bottle that you can clip to yourself or your tube.

 This goes hand in hand with hanging out downtown.
-Just walk over the Yampa ninth street footbridge and follow the Yampa River Core Trail to Howelsen Hill.
+Just walk over the Ninth street footbridge and follow the Yampa River Core Trail to Howelsen Hill.
 Here there are volleyball courts, tennis courts, baseball fields, grills, gazebos, and the Howler, Steamboat’s alpine slide.
 You will also witness the Steamboat Springs Winter Sports Club practicing their ski jumping on the summer ramps (yep, summer ski jumping).
 Howelsen Hill is the gateway to Emerald Mountain Trail System and home to many free Summer Concerts that locals call the “mandatory town meeting.”
 During your Steamboat vacation, chances are there is a free concert going on somewhere and chances are, you have heard of the performer.

 6. Visit Fish Creek Falls

-It is a short, 1/4 mile walk on a gravel path down to the 280 ft Fish Creek Falls.
+Just a short, 1/4 mile walk down a gravel path is the majestic 280 ft Fish Creek Falls.
 In the Spring, witness the once soft powder blast over the falls like an oversized firehose as Fish Creek runs hard with snowmelt runoff.

 Steamboat’s dining scene is second to none.
-From pizza places to French cuisine, appetites of all sizes and ages can be satisfied by the selection of Steamboat’s downtown restaurants.
-In the summer, we recommend restaurants along Yampa street with riverside seating.
+From pizza places to asian fare to gastropubs, appetites of all sizes and ages can be satisfied by the selection of Steamboat’s restaurants.
+In the summer, we recommend restaurants along Yampa Street with riverside seating.
 We also recommend hitting the places unique to Steamboat.
-Visit Eight Street Steakhouse for the best steaks in Steamboat with a unique twist, you grill them yourself while the restaurant prepares your sides and servers bring your drinks to the grill, what a great family activity!
-You can also ride the gondola to mid-mountain and dine with a view at Hazies Restaurant.
+We love the happy hour at Aurum which is right on the river and has a grassy space for kids to play.
+Ready for a date night?
+Check out The Laundry, a renovated old laundromat that offers unique small plates and tasty cocktails.
 Finally, whatever you do, don’t miss Fuzziwig’s Candy Factory, your kids and significant other will never forgive you.
 Neither will your dentist.